 ASH: I plan on checking it out!

-MELINDA: It sounds like my thing just from the art style alone.
+MJ: It sounds like my thing just from the art style alone.

 SEAN: And lastly, there’s a 3rd manga volume for Sword Art Online Alternative: Gun Gale Online.